 Evolving through the 2000s, 4G offered even greater speeds (1000 Mbps – 1 Gbps).
 These networks were built to bring high speed, high quality, high capacity and better security to users.
 The two key standards of 4G were WiMAX and LTE technology, with LTE taking the lead with upgrades and widespread growth.
 Learn more about LTE below.

 The latest and greatest fifth-generation – 5G – is growing wireless connectivity even further with faster data rates and higher connection density (1 Gbps – 35 Gbps).
-5G network roll-outs are underway in various areas around the globe but are still considered to be new technology.
+By utilizing multiple bands at once, 5G provides reduced latency and packet loss in addition to faster speeds.
+This makes 5G a great choice for businesses operating in rural or remote locations!
+5G network roll-outs are underway across the globe.

 What is LTE?

 Long Term Evolution, or LTE, is technology within the 4G standards for wireless communications.
 The introduction of LTE technology paved the way for the resizing and simplification of network architecture.
 LTE upgraded the speeds and capacity of wireless data based on signal processing and modulations design which transfers data into an IP system.

 LTE is often marketed as separate from 4G but is actually an enhancement within the 4G standards.
 Decreased traffic with data transmission means that LTE allows for more users to work on the same frequency, as well as enabling higher data transfer rates that maximize upload and download speeds.
 In summary, LTE is a faster continuum of 4G technology and standards.

 It’s also worth noting that LTE isn’t just for personal devices anymore.
 LTE has evolved into an excellent option for business networks too.
 Business LTE internet offers a strong alternative to Satellite and Fixed Wireless Internet solutions.
 Business LTE is widely available across Canada and offers versatility, security, and reliability for some of the most challenging locations.